Mr. Edwards: Little House on the Prairie series

 The character of Isaiah Edwards was introduced in the pilot movie, which established the Ingalls family settling on a prairie tract in Kansas.
 Victor French, a close friend of series creator Michael Landon and a character actor who had acted in several television westerns beforehand, portrayed the role throughout most of the series run.

 A poorly educated, gruff-looking dirt farmer, Mr. Edwards helps the Ingalls family build their new home on the prairie and deal with the hardships that arise.
 It is during this time that the series' main protagonist, Laura Ingalls, develops a close relationship with Edwards.
 Laura's mother, Caroline, distrusts Mr. Edwards at first, finding his mannerisms and rough demeanor uncouth, but in time grows to respect and accept him as one of the family.
 Edwards and the Ingalls family are separated when they are forced to leave their property by the government.

-When Little House on the Prairie was picked up as a weekly television series, Victor French was returned to the role.
-In the time between the pilot movie and his first episode, "Mr. Edwards' Homecoming," Mr. Edwards had become a drunken drifter, and eventually arrives in Mankato, Minnesota; there, he gets into a barroom brawl when by chance Charles Ingalls – who was making a delivery run from Walnut Grove, where the Ingalls family had settled – arrives and (upon hearing the commotion and recognizing Mr. Edwards) comes to his defense.
+When Little House on the Prairie was picked up as a weekly television series, Victor French returned to the role.
+In the time between the pilot movie and his first episode, "Mr. Edwards' Homecoming," Mr. Edwards had become a drunken drifter, and eventually arrives in Mankato, Minnesota.
+There, he gets into a barroom brawl when by chance Charles Ingalls – who was making a delivery run from Walnut Grove, where the Ingalls family had settled – arrives and (upon hearing the commotion and recognizing Mr. Edwards) comes to his defense.
 Mr. Edwards is brought to the Ingalls' new home near Walnut Grove, and eventually gets a place of his own.
 It is about this time he reveals his past: He became an alcoholic after his first wife and young daughter died of Mountain Fever, and renounced his Christian faith as a result.
 For the most part, Mr. Edwards is able to keep his drinking under control in episodes that aired during the first three seasons.
-Mr. Edwards frequently sang the song, "Old Dan Tucker," and a musical cue sometimes introduced his character.
+Mr. Edwards frequently sang the song, "Old Dan Tucker" and a musical cue sometimes introduced his character.